manishoo/ovo/README.md

 - In another command prompt run `npm run start`.
 This starts the React Native Packager.
 - Open the project (in the android directory) in Android Studio and build it like any other React Native project.

-### Building for Windows

-- Run `npm run start-windows`.
-This compiles the TypeScript code and recompiles it whenever any files are changed.
-- In another command prompt run `npm run start`.
-This starts the React Native Packager.
-- Open the project (in the windows directory) in Visual Studio and build it like any other React Native project.

 # Concepts
-This sample demonstrates a number of concepts that you can leverage within your app.
-Some of these concepts demonstrate advanced ways to orchestrate the build of a more complex cross-platform app.
-Others demonstrate coding techniques within the app.

 ## Gulp-based Build
 Most of the other ReactXP samples use a simple build technique where the build script is implemented entirely within the package.json "scripts" section.
 This sample demonstrates a more sophisticated build that leverages [gulp](https://www.npmjs.com/package/gulp), a popular automation toolkit.